 When a 504 Borrower is an exporter engaging in export transactions (including indirect exports) or when the Borrower has or will have foreign accounts receivable, the CDC must determine if U.S. companies are authorized to conduct business with the Parties and the country(ies) to which the goods or services will be shipped.
 CDCs must check Ex-Im Bank's Country Limitation Schedule, which can be found on Ex-Im Bank's website at www.exim.gov/tools-for-exporters/country-limitation-schedule or is available from SBA's Office of International Trade.
-The CDC also must check the Department of Treasury Office of Foreign Assets Control (OFAC) sanctions lists, which can be found at sanctionssearch.ofac.treas.gov/.
-A 504 loan may not be made to a business that directly or indirectly exports to a foreign country which is listed as a prohibited country (Note # 7 on the Country Limitation Schedule), or if the transaction would be prohibited under any of the sanctions programs administered by OFAC.
+The CDC also must check the Department of Treasury Office of Foreign Assets Control (OFAC) sanctions lists, which can be found at <a href="maintenance-export-sanctions-export